 Gross working capital = Current assets

-To calculate working capital we need both current assets and current liabilities, where current assets comprises inventory, prepaid expenses, account receivables, cash at bank and current liabilities comprises account payables, outstanding expenses and other short term liabilities.
+To calculate working capital we need both current assets and current liabilities, where current assets comprise inventory, prepaid expenses, account receivables, cash at the bank and current liabilities comprise account payables, outstanding expenses, and other short-term liabilities.

-Now let us discuss how technology and automation can help SMEs in optimising working capital management
+Now let us discuss how technology and automation can help SMEs in optimizing working capital management

 1. Automate account receivables and account payables

-Businesses enjoy a higher liquidity by automating their account receivable.
-Also they can track their real time inflows with ease.
+Businesses enjoy higher liquidity by automating their account receivable.
+Also, they can track their real-time inflows with ease.